 - General Licenses - General License device requirements are detailed in DHS 157.11.
 DHS 157.12 requires registration of certain generally licensed devices and an annual fee.

 - Information Notices and Regulatory Issue Summaries

 - Increased Controls Licensees web page - New links

 - Related Link to Informational Sites.
 For more information, call the Wisconsin Radiation Protection Section, 608-267-4789.

 - Information on the State of Wisconsin Agreement State History

 DHS 157 (PDF, 1.5 MB) , Wisconsin Administrative Code, details the licensing requirements and fees.
 DHS 157 is divided into 15 subchapters.
 The following table provides a list of DHS 157 subchapters relating to the regulation of radioactive materials.

 |VI||Medical Use of Radioactive Material||XV||Registration|

-Wisconsin Statutes, Chapter DHS 157, WISREGs and all posters and forms can be mailed to you.
+Wisconsin Statutes, DHS 157, WISREGs and all posters and forms can be mailed to you.
 Contact the Radiation Protection Section at:

 Wisconsin Division of Public Health